cogment/cogment-doc/src/concepts/glossary.md

 ### Message

 Messages can be sent from any actor or the environment to any actor or the environment.
-The message can be any protobuf message.
+The message can be any protobuf class.
 This creates channels between any set of actors and the environment.
 These channels can be used for applications where communication between actors and the environment need to be outside of the standard observation and action spaces.

-### Message space

-A Message space defines all possible data in a [message][52] an [Actor][36] can receive from other Actors or the [environment][37].

 ### Model